hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-flexiant.rst

 Example
 -------

-The following example shows a YAML Flexiant builder with all the information to build and publish a machine image to the Flexiant.
+The following examples shows a Flexiant builder with all the information to build and publish a machine image to the Flexiant.

-.. note:: You can also use JSON.
+If you are using YAML:

 .. code-block:: yaml